IBM/ibm-streams-with-ml-model/README.md

 ![add-sample-data-source](doc/source/images/add-sample-data-source.png)

+> NOTE: As you've probably already noticed, red error indicators tell you when required settings are missing.
+For example, some settings are required.
+You will also see that some operators require a source and/or target connection.
+When an operator has a red spot on it, you can hover over it to see what the errors are.

 Click on the canvas object to see its associated properties.
 From the list of available data types in the `Topic` drop-down list, select `Clickstream`.

 ![set-sample-data-topic](doc/source/images/set-sample-data-topic.png)